Sample Report

 Evidence-Based Nutrigenomics

-Every finding in this report cites peer-reviewed research.
+Every finding cites peer-reviewed research.
 Gene-nutrient associations are drawn from published studies and cross-referenced with your genotype data.

 For educational and informational purposes only.
 Not a substitute for clinical testing or medical advice.
 See our limitations page for details.